brianhouse/art_and_code/units/1_coordinates/lecture.md

 ### Lines and shapes

 Processing provides us with many more functions, including `line`.
-Let's draw one from the upper-left corner of the screen to the lower-right. `line` takes four parameters, one each for the x/y coordinates of the starting point, and one each for the x/y coordinates of the stopping point.
+Let's draw one from the upper-left corner of the screen to the lower-right. `line` takes four arguments, one each for the x/y coordinates of the starting point, and one each for the x/y coordinates of the stopping point.
 So to make the line stretch diagonally across the entire canvas, we'll want to draw it from `0, 0` to  `640, 480`:

 ```py
 size(640, 480)              # width, height